TJBriggs/portfolio/README.md

 [View Code](/cummins/connected-solutions)

-This project included to single page applications built with Next.Js.
-One is for their internal fleet managment software and the other is a multi-step onboarding form.
+The Cummins development team needed help building the UI for their internal fleet management application.
+This single page application is a workng prototype of all the components and UI elements I built and styled for thier integration.

 #### Project Highlights:

-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
+* Single page application built with React.js and Next.js
+* Robust design system based on atomic design principles
+* Visual style guide and component library
+* Complete page templates utilizing and connecting individual React components
+* Placeholder data to simplify the consumption of API data at the time of integration
+* Interactive form handling and state management to simulate data validation and functionality
+* Complex modal and table functionality throughout the application

 <br>